martiz/eth_pusher/readme.md

 # Emergency Technical Helper for pushing notes

 ## Why?
-Just to give a lifesign to certain services for some proof of activity.
+Just to give a lifesign to certain services for some proof of activity.<br>
-Also learning and understanding the GitHub Actions along the way.
+Also learning and understanding the [GitHub Actions](https://docs.github.com/en/actions) along the way.

 ## To-Dos
 - [x] Automate it